 This fail bag has already come in handy more than once.
 For example, when flying Ryan Air one of our travel backpacks was overweight by about 2 KG.
 Being Ryan Air, such an offense is not just overlooked, they want you to go pay for heavier luggage.
 So instead of wasting money, we just pulled out the fail bag, transferred over one of our smaller cubes, and the disaster was averted!

 Hopefully these tips will help you become a more efficient packer and traveler.
+And speaking of efficient check out our post about our favorite items in our first aid kit.
 If you have any other suggestions or feedback, please do not hesitate to contact us!